Thinking about moving abroad? Don’t leave home without reading through our ultimate moving abroad checklist.

 Some items to consider include:

-- Learn about your tax obligations: Each country has distinct taxation rules for income earned abroad, which could be relevant to you; special considerations apply to Americans, Britons, and Canadians.
-Determine your obligations and gather necessary paperwork.
+Each country has distinct taxation rules for income earned abroad, which could be relevant to you; special considerations apply to Americans, Britons, and Canadians.
+Determine your obligations and gather the necessary paperwork.

-- Get a VoIP (Voice over Internet Protocol) phone number: These phone numbers are a lifesaver when it comes to keeping in touch with your home country.
-Using VoIP allows you to have a phone number in the area code of your choice, which helps your family and friends feel like you’re not so far away.
+These phone numbers are a lifesaver when it comes to keeping in touch with your home country.
+Using VoIP allows you to have a phone number in the area code of your choice.
+It helps your family and friends feel like you’re not so far away.